aazeem7/The-Dictionary/README.md

 5.Download the Database from

 	https://someLinks
+And Import the Database to phpMyAdmin in Xampp Control Panel.

 6.That's it, Now

 	1. Run Your Xampp Server from the Control Panel.

 	2. Open Your Web Browser.

-	3. Type in the address bar `localhost/dictionary/TheDictionary/` to get Started
+	3. Type in the address bar `localhost/dictionary/TheDictionary/` to get Started.